DeepRank/deeprank/docs/deeprank.generate.rst

 >>>                          align={"plane":'xy', "selection":"interface"}, data_augmentation=2,
 >>>                          compute_targets=[ ... ], compute_features=[ ... ], ... )

 which by default will use the interface between the first two chains.
-If you have more than two chains in the complex and want to specify wich chains are forming the interface to be aligned you can use :
+If you have more than two chains in the complex and want to specify which chains are forming the interface to be aligned you can use :

 >>> database = DataGenerator(pdb_source=pdb_source, pdb_native=pdb_native, pssm_source=pssm_source,
 >>>                          align={"plane":'xy', "selection":"interface", "chain1":'A', "chain2":'C'}, data_augmentation=2,